 The Minnesota Land Trust encourages landowners to fully or partially donate the value of conservation easements as part of its landowner bid protocol.
-An estimated \$480,000 of donated easement value is expected from landowners as leverage.
+An estimated leverage of \$270,000 of donated value from landowners from easement acquisition is a conservative estimate.

-Partners are also leveraging private funds to cover a portion of travel and direct support services cost totaling \$67,500.
+Partners are also leveraging private funds to cover a portion of travel and direct support services cost totaling \$42,500.